 Just by their bio, it is clear that a company with such energy can’t be contained with just any branding.
 For this reason, Brandlucent came up with an ultra-modern brand that breaks down barriers and reflects its expanding future.

 Both the logo and collateral designs are charged with vibrancy and power.
 The energy of the brand messaging is electric, and this current is maintained all the way through the build-out of their brand identity and website experience.

 - Art-deco style

-- Calming color palette reflects the company’s mission
+- Calming the color palette reflects the company’s mission

 - Captures the essence of luxurious skincare technology

-To distinguish the Teal Tree brand in the oversaturated luxury skincare marketplace, TC Creatives used the product’s unique light technology as the creative cornerstone for the motto, brand values and color palette.
+To distinguish the Teal Tree brand in the oversaturated luxury brand marketplace, TC Creatives used the product’s unique light technology as the creative cornerstone for the motto, brand values, and color palette.

 The simplistic, art deco-inspired logo represents a prism and light while capturing the essence of the new technology.